 …Generating the query comprises generating a natural language query.
 This can involve selecting, from the knowledge graph, disambiguation query terms associated with the entity reference, wherein the terms comprise property values associated with the entity reference, or updating the knowledge graph by updating the data graph to include information in place of the missing data element.

-…Identifying an element in a knowledge graph to be updated based at least in part on a query record.
+…Identifying an element in a knowledge graph at least in part on a query record.
 Operations further include generating a query based at least in part on the identified element.
 Operations further include providing the query to a query processing engine.
 Operations further include receiving information from the query processing engine in response to the query.
 Operations further include updating the knowledge graph based at least in part on the received information.

-A knowledge graph updates itself in these ways:
+The Google Knowledge Graph updates itself in these ways: